 Steve Van Andel

-Steve Van Andel is responsible for managing daily operations of the company.
-He shares Amway's Office of the Chief Executive with president Doug DeVos.
+As Chairman of Amway since 1995, Steve Van Andel is responsible for managing daily operations of the company with Amway President Doug DeVos.
+Together, they form the Office of the Chief Executive.

 Van Andel is the eldest son of Amway Co-Founder Jay Van Andel, who, with Rich DeVos, started Amway in 1959 in Ada, Michigan.
 Since then, Amway has grown into the world’s largest direct selling company*.

 Over the past two decades, Van Andel has led the strategic transformation of the company with a focus on growth through innovation, driving double-digit growth.
 Prior to being named Chairman, Van Andel served as Vice President with responsibility for Amway’s business operations in North and South America.
 He also served as Vice President of Marketing.

 Van Andel has been an ambassador for free enterprise and free trade interests all over the world, and currently is serving his second term as board Chairman of the U.S. Chamber of Commerce.
 He will retain that post until June 2014.
 Van Andel also is Vice Chairman of the U.S. Korea Business Council and is actively involved with the U.S. China Business Council.